pob3541/Dynamics2023/README.md

 - Curve Fitting Toolbox
 - Statistics and Machine Learning Toolbox

-Download the associated data files for this repository from Dryad at this doi:
-- zip file (~11 GB).

 For the repository to work on your computer add the subfolders for any sub functions.

 ## Figure 2: Behavior